 Other viewing platforms and screens located in key locations – see map

-Cycle way / footpath running through the heart of the reserve (the old railway track) this links to Shapwick Heath National Nature Reserve and Glastonbury
+Cycle way / footpath running through the heart of the reserve (the Bittern Trail) this links to Shapwick Heath National Nature Reserve and Glastonbury

 Blue Badge parking in the centre of the reserve – full information on the RSPB’s website

 Reedbed Trail – Easy access trail for families and wheelchairs